git-tfs/git-tfs/doc/commands/branch.md

     git tfs clone http://tfs:8080/tfs/DefaultCollection $/Repository/ProjectTrunk

-Note : It is highly recommended once having clone the root branch ( the branch that has no parents, here $/Repository/ProjectTrunk ) to initialize the other branches after.
+Note : It is highly recommended once having cloned the root branch (the branch that has no parents, here $/Repository/ProjectTrunk) to initialize the other branches after.
-If you have cloned the branch $/Repository/ProjectBranch, you will never be able to init the root branch $/Repository/ProjectTrunk after.
+If you have cloned the branch $/Repository/ProjectBranch, you will not be able to init the root branch $/Repository/ProjectTrunk later (git can't create new commits that are parents to your existing local branch).

 Then use `branch` like this :